phalcon-orphanage/docs/en/reference/models.rst

 Phalcon uses the magic methods __set/__get/__call to store or retrieve related data using relationships.

-By accesing an attribute with the same name as the relationship will retrieve all its related record(s).
+By accessing an attribute with the same name as the relationship will retrieve all its related record(s).

 .. code-block:: php